tarsmachine/tarsmachine.github.io/index.md

 ### Insights from Building A 'Digital Brain' on Github for 2 Years

 > Some people on Github love to follow the update of my digital memories project (screenshots, pdfs, audios...), and clone it to their account.
->
-> My digital memories's staring-forking ratio is as high as the most popular repos on Github.

 I started my '[digital brain](https://github.com/allenleein/knowledge-base)' project on Github 2 Years Ago, without any promotion, people there: